sourcecrypto/sourcecrypto.github.io/README.md

 ### Project Overview

-Generally speaking, this project will progress in the following stages:

 **This plan will genereally progress in the following stages:**
 1. Fill Discord Library with curated crypto resources (very good progress already)
 2. Place crypt0library server history in machine readable format.